rohitvijayan1111/Obsidian-notes/project review/Pragati Mitra.md

 ### Student Pages

-> Students has their own login to keep track of their achievements and other details/
+> Each student has their own secure login, allowing them to **track and manage their academic and extracurricular achievements**, as well as maintain personal and institutional details.

+####  Key Features:

+- **Login Portal:** Secure access via unique credentials
+- **Achievements Tracker:** Add and manage academic, research, and extracurricular accomplishments
+- **Profile Management:** Update personal details, course information, and contact data
+- **Document Upload:** Upload certificates, project reports, and other relevant documents

 ![[Pasted image 20250709204024.png]]
 ![[Pasted image 20250709204052.png]]